Where to Stay in Newcastle

 Insider tip: Visit Fort Scratchley at sunrise or sunset for spectacular views over the ocean and city.
 It's also a historical site with free tours available.

-Safety in Newcastle
+Stay in Newcastle CBD

 SafeSolo Female Travel